 The DINA-project (Digital information system for natural history collections) is creating a web-based collection management system DINA-Web which has the potential to cover all major natural history collections in Sweden.
 The project is run at the Swedish Museum of Natural History under the name DINA-IRIS and together with the international DINA consortium.
-DINA-Web consists of several services describe below.

-Coma (working title) is a web-based tool for managing natural history collections.
+DINA Collections (working title) is a web-based tool for managing natural history collections.
 It aims to make data entry and collection management efficient and effective, and include all diciplines of natural history (zoology, botany, geology and palaeontology).
 The long-timescale goal is to replace currently used collection management systems at NRM.

-Coma is being developed and expanded one collection or system at a time, starting from mammal collection at NRM.
+DINA Collections is being developed and expanded one collection or system at a time, starting from mammal collection at NRM.
 First production version for the mammal collection should be ready in autumn 2018.
 Later it is expanded to cover other collections also.
 Since the underlying platform (data model, database and user inferface modules) are designed to be generic and cover multiple different collection types, expansion into new collections should become easier and faster over time.

 SeqDB is a tool for managing and publishing genomic data.
 It is being develop at Agriculture and Agri-Food Canada and will be taken into use at NRM's DNA Laboratory.
 Eventually it will be connected to the core collection management system.